sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/benchmarks/README.md

   decode; the reported `publishedFps` is the encoder's max sustainable rate.
 Measured for `vp8.net`, `ffmpeg` H264 and `ffmpeg` VP8.
 - **Decode breakpoint** — publish with `--decode --video null` (decode in-process, discard) and sweep `--fps` upward until the receiver drops more than the threshold (default 10%) of frames.
-Driven by the fast `ffmpeg` encoder so the **decoder** is the limit, not the encoder.
-The decoder is always the SIPSorcery (FFmpeg) decoder; measured for H264 and VP8.
+The frames are **pre-encoded once** with `ffmpeg` (`-PreEncodeFrames`, default 300) and the encoded bitstream is replayed, so **no encoding runs during the window** — the breakpoint reflects the decoder alone, not encode and decode sharing CPU.
+The decoder is always the SIPSorcery (FFmpeg) decoder; H264 and VP8.
+- **Plumbing (no codec)** — publish flat out (`--max-rate`) with **neither encoder nor decoder**: pre-encoded frames are replayed and the receiver discards them without decoding.
+The reported `publishedFps` is the pure WebRTC transport ceiling (packetise → SRTP → socket → depacketise) — the theoretical maximum the encode and decode stages sit under.

 ## Run it